Biology Faculty & Staff

 Students interested in doing research in the Stobart lab are encouraged to contact Dr. Stobart directly.

 I am an animal biologist interested in all things ecological, behavioral, and evolutionary.
-My current research focuses on understanding the causes and consequences of wing pattern variation in the cabbage white butterfly (Pieris rapae), with a particular focus on wing pattern plasticity.
-I also maintain an interest in ecological immunology, particularly in understanding how life-history influences sex differences in immunity.
-I regularly teach an Ecology and Evolution course in our "Fundamentals" series (BI 230) and an upper-level Animal Behavior course (BI 320).
-I also periodically teach Ornithology (BI 314), Zoology (BI 301), a non-majors "Biology and Society" course and a writing/speaking-intensive senior capstone (BI 480) on a variety of topics.
-My outside interests include fly fishing, photography, the five-string banjo and spending time with my wife and two boys.
+My current research focuses on understanding the causes and consequences of wing pattern variation in the cabbage white butterfly (Pieris rapae) and the sulfur butterflies (Colias species) with a particular focus on wing pattern plasticity.
+I also maintain interests evolutionary developmental biology (“evo-devo”) and in ecological immunology, particularly in understanding how life-history influences sex differences in immunity.
+I have developed an interest in prairie ecology because I manage the Butler University campus prairie.
+I regularly teach an Ecology and Evolution course in our “Fundamentals” series (BI 230), our introductory biostatistics course (BI250) and an upper-level Animal Behavior course (BI 320).
+I also periodically teach Ornithology (BI 314), Zoology (BI 301), a non-majors “Biology and Society” course and a writing/speaking-intensive senior capstone (BI 480) on a variety of topics.
+My outside interests include fly fishing, outdoor/wildlife photography, hiking, and spending time with my wife and two boys.

 More details about research in my lab can be found at: http://andrewstoehr.weebly.com